weronikaabednarz/Wonderland-Interactive-3D-Visualization/README.md

 - stich pops out of the castle as a surprise,
 - user can change the color of the lettering and the size of the sun with sliders.

-The scene is built in HTML, and animations and user interactions are handled in JavaScript.
+The scene is built in **HTML**, and animations and user interactions are handled in **JavaScript**.
 Functions that manipulate X3D object attributes, such as dynamic colour changes, object scaling and smooth translations, were used.
 The waterfall animation was implemented by cyclically changing the colour component, while the dragon moves in a circle around the scene.
 The carriages gradually appear and move towards the castle, while Stich's character performs a hopping animation.